moaiandin/mcp-dataforseo/README.md

   'KEYWORDS_DATA',
   'ONPAGE',
   'DATAFORSEO_LABS',
-  'YOUR_MODULE_NAME'  // Add your module name here
+  'YOUR_MODULE_NAME',
-] as const;
+  'OPENAI'  // Built-in module providing search and fetch for ChatGPT ] as const;
 ```